deslee/DesM_CmsAPI/README.md

 0. Get [nodejs] and [npm].

-1. Install all your dependencies with `sudo npm update` in your local folder.
+1. Install all your dependencies with `npm update` in your local folder.

 2. Install and run mongodb on your system.